stfc/docker-and-gh-actions-for-ml/docs/5-continuous-deployment.md

 ## Triggering our deployments

-Now that we've got our dev and prod API instances continuous deploying, let's try out adding a new feature so that we can do a version bump and see our CD pipeline in action!
+Now that we've got dev API instance continuously deploying, let's try out adding a new feature so that we can do a version bump and see our CD pipeline in action!

 Firsly, let's add another endoint that'll work as a health check for our API: